GET HELP TODAY:

 Drug abuse among students has been an ongoing problem for many years, and is further perpetuated by the belief that certain drugs can actually increase your concentration.
 Some students take prescription drugs for certain mental disorders, such as ADHD, without a prescription.
 This can lead to a long-term dependency on the drug, and the effects of chronic drug abuse often lead to an inability to concentrate – exactly the opposite of the desired effect.

-See also The Effects Of Drug Abuse On The Stomach
+See also Effects of Drug Abuse on Your Joints

 Another dangerous trend among students is the use of prescription painkillers, also taken without a prescription to obtain a high.
 Short-term effects of painkiller drug abuse include difficulty concentrating, which can lead to poor test results, not paying attention in class or on the job, and damaged relationships.
 Drug abuse is a serious condition that can be improved with treatment.